National Nut Day, celebrated each year on October 22, was founded in 2016 by Liberation Foods, a UK-based Fairtrade nut company.

 - Nuts inspire global traditions.
 From Middle Eastern baklava made with pistachios to American pecan pie and Indian cashew curries, nuts appear in cuisines around the world, symbolizing prosperity, health, and celebration.

-How to Celebrate National Nut Day
+How To Celebrate National Nut Day

 These simple ideas make National Nut Day both tasty and meaningful—celebrating good health, sustainability, and appreciation for the farmers who make our favorite snacks possible.